Anderson Silva: Silva vs. Chávez Jr.

 In March 2021, it was announced that Anderson Silva would fight Julio César Chávez Jr. in a boxing match on 19 June 2021.
 Silva won the fight by split decision.
 Silva threw more punches throughout the fight throwing a total of 392 punches while Chávez Jr only threw 153.

 Silva vs. Ortiz

 Silva faced former UFC Light Heavyweight Champion Tito Ortiz in a pro boxing bout on 11 September 2021.
 He won the fight via knockout in round one.

 Silva vs. Paul

 On 22 September 2022, it was announced that Silva would be facing YouTuber and professional boxer Jake Paul on 29 October in Phoenix, Arizona.

 On the night of the fight, Silva lost to Paul by unanimous decision with the scores of 78–73 (twice) and 77–74, all in Paul's favor.

+Silva vs. Woodley

+On 4 December 2025, it was announced that Silva would face Tyron Woodley on the undercard of Jake Paul vs. Anthony Joshua on 19 December at the Kaseya Center in Miami, FL.
+Silva won the fight via technical knockout in round two.

 Exhibition bouts

 Silva vs. Machado

 On 21 May 2022, Silva fought an eight round exhibition bout with fellow Brazilian MMA veteran Bruno Machado at a boxing event in Abu Dhabi.
 Despite a knockdown for Silva in the fifth, the fight would go the full distance, and no winner was declared.